craigprotzel/explorablestories/Schedule/README.md

 ###Class 9  (Fri 01/13 - **Meet In the Afternoon**) - Project #2 + Guest Dirichi D’Ike-njoku
 * Project #2 Due
 * Guest  Visit - Dirichi D’Ike-njoku
-* Discuss - Final Project
 * Homework
 	* READ Chris Crawford Ch.3 “Interactive Storytelling”
 	* WATCH TBD
-	* THINK about 2 possible ideas for Project #2.
-	* WRITE a blog post that describes both ideas.
-Have at least one “reference” for each idea.
-Be prepared to share your ideas in class.
+	* WRITE a blog post that describes the feedback you received on Project #2 and what you plan to do for the Final Project.

 ###Class 10 (Mon 01/16)
 * Share Homework